 Another episode featured a racist militant group called the Knights of Genetic Purity, who were lifted unchanged (name and all) from the role-playing game Gamma World.

-The A-Team: And Battlestar Galactica (Classic) was shouted out to by this show.
+The A-Team gave Battlestar Galactica (1978) a shout-out.
 A first season ep had the boys meeting someone in Universal Studios' tour area.
 A BSG Cylon walked by Face, played by Dirk Benedict, Starbuck on the original BSG, who had had more than a little contact with toasters.
 Face did aDouble Take, of the "wait, do I know you from somewhere?" variety. (at about 0:45 into that clip) A clip from the scene was used in the intro in later seasons.